Worlds Elsewhere Theatre Company Presents:

 Special Projects Manager - Nicole Lopez-Hagan

-In addition, Worlds Elsewhere’s company and repertory members are located on the traditional lands of the following peoples:
+In addition, Worlds Elsewhere’s company and repertory members are located on the lands of the following peoples:

 Anishinabewaki ᐊᓂᔑᓈᐯᐗᑭ Bodwéwadmi (Potawatomi) Canarsie Chumash Coast Salish Confederated Villages of Lisjan Duwamish Fernandeño Tataviam Hoocąk (Ho-Chunk) Kiikaapoi (Kickapoo) Kizh (Gabrieleno) Lənape Haki-nk (Lenni-Lenape) Me-Wuk (Miwok) Mi'kma'ki Munsee Lenape Muwekma Myaamia Očhéthi Šakówiŋ Ohlone Payómkawichum (Luiseño) Peoria Powhatan Schaghticoke Tongva (Gabrieleno) Wabanaki (Dawnland Confederacy) Wappinger Wolastoqiyik (Maliseet) Yokuts